GabeALopez/GabeALopez.github.io/content/projects/cybersecurity/list-of-red-team-tools.md

 - Blood Hound - A nice enumeration tool when you have an initial shell on a windows machine
   - This tools helps to produce a json file to import into the Blood Hound website so you can find a connection from your current user account to a domain admin

+## Binary Exploitation

+Pwndbg - A tool used to debug what a program is doing step by step in the assembly